Medically reviewed by Drugs.com. Last updated on Feb 2, 2021.

 The severity and duration of the symptoms sometimes described as chemo brain differ from person to person.
-Some cancer survivors may return to work, but find tasks take extra concentration or time.
-Others will be unable to return to work.
+Most cancer survivors will return to work, but some will find tasks take extra concentration or time.
+Others may be unable to return to work.

 If you experience severe memory or concentration problems that make it difficult to do your job, tell your doctor.
-You may be referred to an occupational therapist, who can help you adjust to your current job or identify your strengths so that you may find a new job.
+You may be referred to an occupational therapist or a neuropsychologist, who can help you adjust to your current job or identify your strengths so that you may find a new job.

-In rare cases, people with memory and concentration problems are unable to work and must apply for disability benefits.
+In rare cases, people with memory and concentration problems are unable to work and may consider applying for disability benefits.
 Ask your health care team for a referral to an oncology social worker or a similar professional who can help you understand your options.

-There's no clear definition of chemo brain, so no tests exist to diagnose this condition.
-Cancer survivors who experience these symptoms often score in normal ranges on memory tests.
+There are no tests to diagnose chemo brain.
+Cancer survivors who experience these symptoms often score within normal ranges on memory tests.

-No standard treatment has been developed for cancer-related memory problems.
-Because symptoms and severity differ from person to person, your doctor can work with you to develop an individualized approach to coping.
+Because chemo brain symptoms and severity differ from person to person, your doctor can work with you to develop an individualized approach to coping.

-Cancer and cancer treatment can lead to other conditions, such as anemia, depression, sleep problems and early menopause, which can contribute to memory problems.
+Cancer and cancer treatment can lead to other conditions, such as anemia, depression, sleep problems and early menopause, which may worsen memory problems.
 Controlling these other factors may make it easier to cope with these symptoms.

-A neuropsychologist, who specializes in diagnosing and treating conditions that affect memory and thinking, can create a plan to help you cope with chemo brain symptoms.
+A professional who specializes in diagnosing and treating conditions that affect memory and thinking (neuropsychologist) can create a plan to help you cope with chemo brain symptoms.
 Doctors sometimes refer to this as cognitive rehabilitation or cognitive remediation.

 Learning to adapt and cope with memory changes may involve: